mattjhayes/docs-python2readthedocs/docs/source/code-doc.rst

 See `<http://nmeta.readthedocs.io/en/latest/nmeta.html>`_ for an example of the html that this generates.

-There is a script that you can run to
+There is a script that you can run to create a directive file per Python module.
+You should only run this command once to set up the *.rst files.

-In the docs directory, run this command to create rst files that document your python modules:
+In the docs directory, run this command to create rst files that document your python modules (Note that the -f option tells it to overwrite existing files):

 .. code-block:: text

   sphinx-apidoc -f -o source/ ../<PROJECT_NAME>/

-You should see rst files created in the docs/source/ folder Note that the -f option tells it to overwrite existing files.
+You should see rst files created in the docs/source/ folder
-You should only run this command once to set up the *.rst files.

 ********************************************